 The Peugeot 1007 was a mini MPV produced by the French manufacturer Peugeot from 2004 based on the Peugeot 206 and Citroen C2 platform.
-The 1007's unique design features two power sliding doors for easier access in cramped spaces and on hills and a lifting tailgate.
-The car also features user-swappable Cameleo interior trim and the optional "2-Tronic" (Peugeot) semi-automatic transmission which is also used on the Citroen C2 and C3 as the "Sensodrive".
+The 1007's unique design features two power sliding doors for easier access in cramped spaces and a lifting tailgate.
+The car also features the unique user-swappable Cameleo interior trim and the optional "2-Tronic" (Peugeot) automatic transmission which is also used on the Citroen C2 and C3 as the "Sensodrive".

 With only 120,000 sold in five years (just 7,400 in the UK), information specific to the 1007 seems rather sparse although mechanical parts have been used on many other Peugeot/Citroen cars.